 Residence Requirements.
 The minimum residence requirement for the Master’s degree is three terms (one year) of full-time study, or the equivalent in part-time study.

 The requirements described here are in addition to the general degree requirements for the Master/Magisteriate in Engineering (MEng).

 Fully-qualified candidates are required to complete a minimum of 45 credits.

 Students must complete a total of 45 credits of course work at the 6000 or 7000 level.

-Other courses offered by the Gina Cody School of Engineering and Computer Science.
-Students shall only take one of the following courses: INSE 6961 (1-credit seminar), ENGR 6991 (5-credit project course) or ENCS 6931 (9-credit Industrial Stage and Training course).
+Remaining credits chosen from other courses offered by the Gina Cody School of Engineering and Computer Science.
+Students shall only take one of the following courses:

 In order to graduate, students must have a CGPA of at least 2.70.

 Credits.
 Additional credits may be required in some cases.